stephen-riley/icws94/docs/icws94.md

  Parenthetical expressions are allowed.

- There is a new pseudo-opcode, ORG, for specifying the first logical instruction.
+ There is a new pseudo-opcode, `ORG`, for specifying the first logical instruction.

  There is a new operator, modulus '%', for determining the remainder of integer division.